 As pointed out by our friend Jason Moser on Twitter, the price tag only represents c.25% of Etsy’s free cash flow for the last 12 months too.
 Bargain!

 If you want to invest in the thriving e-commerce sector, MyWallSt’s got you covered with a shortlist of market-beating stocks, so you too can accumulate long-term wealth.
-Simply click here for a free trial today.
+Simply click here for free access today.